 Why are landlords considering remortgaging more than before?

-53% of these landlords have said they would remortgage as an individual as opposed to a Limited Company but would consider their circumstances nearer the time.
+A third of buy-to-let property owners plan to remortgage in the next 12 months rather than expand.
+53% of these landlords have said they would remortgage as an individual as opposed to a Limited Company, but would consider their circumstances nearer the time.

-What are the benefits of remortgaging?
+What are the benefits of remortgaging a buy-to-let?

 Getting a Better Deal

 Most mortgage brokers will tell you ‘there’s always a deal to be had’ and they’d be right.
-Competitive mortgage deals are attractive.
-Especially when you see your monthly payment go down.
+Competitive mortgage deals are attractive, especially when you see your monthly payment go down.

 Steer clear of ‘Lowest Remortgage Rates Ever!’.
-If it feels too good to be true…well you know the rest.
+If it feels too good to be true…well, you know the rest.

 Most buy-to-let mortgages are interest-only, which means borrowers could find themselves only paying interest on the loan.
 They don’t actually make any mortgage repayments.

 You can still reap the benefits of being in an interest-only mortgage by finding a deal that lowers your interest rate and monthly payment.
-To do this you have to catch the market in a competitively low-interest environment.
+To do this, you have to catch the market in a competitively low-interest environment.

+If you’re considering your second property for buy-to-let purposes, remortgaging a buy-to-let to release equity is a strong move to make to achieve this.
 Releasing equity from your property through a remortgage allows you to gather deposits for a new addition to your portfolio.

-You may want to release some capital and embark on a new property or use the capital toward renovations which will increase the overall house price.
+You may want to release some capital and embark on a new property or use the capital toward renovations, which will increase the overall house price.

-Remember if you’re considering purchasing a buy-to-let property, organise your landlord building insurance and landlord contents insurance before you start the letting process.
+Remember, if you’re considering purchasing a buy-to-let property, organise your landlord building insurance and landlord contents insurance before you start the letting process.

-How do I remortgage my buy-to-let property?
+How do I remortgage my buy-to-let property

 If you’ve already gone through the mortgage process, then the remortgage experience won’t be entirely new to you.
 You’ll have to consider the remortgage 6 months in advance of when your existing mortgage is up for renewal.